Testing & Certification

 PSA uses the ANSI/ASHRAE 110-1995 Test Method to evaluate chemical fume hood function.
 This test is recommended for originally commissioning a new hood, verifying functionality of never-tested hoods, or when major mechanical changes are made to a hood or the lab in which the hood operates.
 ANSI/ASHRAE 110-1995 is a quantitative test using tracer gas to measure hood containment ability in parts per million (ppm).

-After testing, PSA will provide a performance report for each fume hood.
+After testing, PSA will provide a comprehensive performance report for each fume hood.
+You can use this report to set a baseline whenever you need recertification.

 Following the initial ANSI/ASHRAE 110-1995 evaluation, a less rigorous test can be used for required annual evaluations.
 This comprehensive annual inspection ensures the hood is providing the same level of protection as found during the original inspection.